newlandsvalley/midi-player/README.md

 * The javascript for the combined calling program and player
 * The javascript for the sound fonts called by the player through elm ports
+* The javascript for loading the sample MIDI file
 * The soundfonts used by the player, assumed to be in the directory _assets/soundfonts_
 * The image files used by the player widget assumed to be in the directory _assets/images_